Incarnate-Jayatu/Data-Structures-and-Algorithms/README.md

 ---

+## 🚀 Built with Vibe Coding

+This handbook website was created using **Vibe Coding** — an AI-assisted development approach where ideas are transformed into a polished, interactive product through natural language collaboration.

+Instead of relying solely on traditional coding workflows, the project combines human creativity with AI to design the interface, structure the content, and build a searchable learning experience for DSA.

+> *Crafted by Jayatu using Vibe Coding + AI.*

+---

 ## ⭐ Repository Goal

 This repository aims to become a **one-stop DSA reference** where every major problem-solving technique is explained with concise theory and practical code implementations.